zulily/dubweb/README.md

 ### /misc directory (Storage)
 /misc has the MySQL db model for the dubwebdb.
 After creating the database:
 1. Populate the providers table, using one row per unique billing provider.
 2. Populate the teams table, using one row per logical team/unit.
 3. Populate the projects table, assigning the team and provider to the project.
 Note: projects span neither teams nor providers.
 4. Populate the budgets table; assign monthly budget for each team's provider.
+5. After initial provisioning, you may use the admin pages for modifying teams, projects, and budgets.

 ### /etl directory (Collection)
 /etl has the python ETL that will pull the data as instructed by the files in the /etl/zu directory.
 To start collecting data: